-I’ve explored so much of my home state, and I want to help you do the same!
-So I’ve rounded up 33 of the absolute best things to do in North Carolina.
+I’ve explored so much of my home state and want to help you do the same – so, I’ve rounded up this list of 33 of the absolute best things to do in North Carolina!

 From exploring nature and visiting famous film sites to trying iconic Carolina barbecues, North Carolina is filled with fun and unique attractions and activities.

-I spill a few local secrets, too, like where to find old Appalachian traditions, natural water slides, and blue ghost fireflies!
+I spill a few local secrets in this article, like where to find old Appalachian traditions, natural water slides, and blue ghost fireflies!
 No matter what kind of traveler you are, by the end of this guide, you’ll discover activities and places to visit that are perfect for you.

 Best Things to Do in North Carolina